-Travel Recommended check-in time Check-in/baggage drop-off deadline Boarding gate deadline Within Canada 40 minutes 20 minutes 10 minutes
+Travel Recommended check-in time Check-in/baggage drop-off deadline Boarding gate deadline Within Canada - Float Operations 40 minutes 20 minutes 10 minutes Within Canada - Wheeled Operations 60 minutes (check-in opens) 25 minutes 10 minutes

-(1) If passengers require additional time with the check-in, baggage drop and boarding process, passengers are encouraged to present earlier at the check-in counter for assistance.
 Recommended check-in time: To ensure that the passenger has plenty of time to check in, drop off checked baggage and pass through security, the above table sets out how much in advance of the flight's departure time the passenger should check in. e.g., if the passenger's flight from Vancouver to Victoria leaves at 4:00 pm, the carrier recommends that the passenger check in by 3:20 pm (40 minutes before their flight).
+Note if passengers require additional time with the check-in, baggage drop and boarding process, passengers are encouraged to present earlier at the check-in counter for assistance.